Skip to main content

 Saba

-Saba continues to transition its fossil fuel electricity production to more renewable energy production since 2018.
+Saba has continued to transition its fossil fuel electricity production to more renewable energy production since 2018.
 The island currently has 36-40% of solar PV energy and Battery in its energy production mix.
 Saba has proposed an expansion of its renewable energy production and penetration to 90% by 2025.

 Holmön

-Holmön has electrical power supply by cables from the mainland.
+Holmön has an electrical power supply by cables from the mainland.
 Holmön has no fuel supply station on the island.
-It is up to the inhabitants to transport fuel for own use from the mainland, either with the ferry or by own boat.
+It is up to the inhabitants to transport fuel from the mainland, either with ferry or by boat.

 Astypalea